 (Note: reload/refresh browser to ensure the current map is displayed.
 This webpage is updated each Friday from March through October during active drought.)

-With persistent dry conditions following a near-record warm September, moderate and severe drought expanded during the past two months.
+With persistent dry conditions following a near-record warm September, moderate and severe drought expanded in October and into November.
+Conditions improved in November, with significant precipitation across much of the state.
+While the Drought Monitor Map will be updated on this webpage weekly, week-to-week drought intensity classification percentages will pause during the winter and resume in spring.
 The Minnesota DNR continues to carefully monitor the situation and take steps as outlined in the the Minnesota Statewide Drought Plan.

-The weekly U.S. Drought Monitor map released Thursday, Nov.
-14 shows:
+The weekly U.S. Drought Monitor map released Thursday, Dec 5 showed:

 Drought management actions